LokeshPareek089/LokeshPareek089-Capstone-Project-MAT496/README.md

 - [DONE] Step 6: Build a language analysis node that detects loaded or emotional wording.
 - [DONE] Step 7: Build a scoring node that combines facts and language cues to produce a final bias score and stance.
 - [DONE] Step 8: Add human reviewing breakpoints for low-confidence or conflicting results.
-- [TODO] Step 9: Connect LangSmith for tracing, debugging and small-scale evaluation.
+- [DONE] Step 9: Connect LangSmith for tracing, debugging and small-scale evaluation.

 ## Conclusion: